All posts by Jason Pedreza

 Data Duplication If it is run multiple times against the same S3 folder, it will load the data again, resulting in data duplication.
 It will not load the same file twice, preventing data duplication.

-Error handling and monitoring for copy jobs
+Error handling and monitoring for auto-copy jobs

-Copy jobs continuously monitor the S3 folder specified during job creation and perform ingestion whenever new files are created.
+auto-copy jobs continuously monitor the S3 folder specified during job creation and perform ingestion whenever new files are created.
 New files created under the S3 folder are loaded exactly once to avoid data duplication.

 SELECT *